 A young (23 year old) professional, early in their career falls into the 12% tax bracket for 2018.
-This individual plans to grow their career significantly and expects to be earning income that would project them to be in the 24% income bracket for a majority of their career.
+This individual plans to grow their career significantly and expects to be earning an income that would project them to be in the 24% income bracket for the majority of their career.
 They will likely increase their lifestyle and require similar income in retirement.

 Paying 12% in taxes now may feel like nothing compared to what they will be paying in the future.
 Even if they only make maximum contributions for 3-years and then transition to a Traditional 401(k) or Traditional IRA contributions after that, using an *assumption that this account grows at 6% until their retirement at 66 years old, their balance would grow to $160,258*.
 Not only is it remarkable what $16,500 could potentially do with time and compounded growth, but since that growth occurred in a Roth account it is all tax-free.

 A quick recap of tax trade-off: Paid 12% on the income that was used to contribute to the ROTH account for three years, which would total $1,980 in taxes.
 The final amount of $160,258 from the example is accessible tax-free.
 If this individual would have chosen to save the $1,980 on taxes and contribute to a Traditional IRA if they withdraw funds while in the 24% income bracket the full amount would be taxable and they could end up paying $38,461 in taxes!

 Non-Deductible IRA Contributions